British Columbia, Manitoba, and Saskatchewan issue ITAs under PNPs

 All Canadian provinces and territories (with the exception of Quebec and Nunavut) operate their own PNPs.
 Through these programs, interested candidates may be invited to apply for a provincial nomination.
 Although provincial nomination is not the same as a permanent residence, it can significantly increase a candidate’s chances of obtaining permanent resident status.
 For instance, PNP candidates with Express Entry profiles who receive a nomination get 600 points added to their CRS score.
 They also become eligible to be invited to apply for a PNP-specific round of invitations.

 Over 155 candidates were invited to apply for provincial nomination in British Columbia in the draw that occurred on August 10.
-British Columbia typically holds a provincial nomination draw each week on Wednesdays.
+Typically, British Columbia holds a provincial nomination draw weekly on Wednesdays.

 This week the province invited most candidates in regional draws from targeted categories, including tech occupations.
 This kind of draw aims to fill gaps in BC’s labour force in specific areas of the province where there is a shortage of skilled workers.
 The minimum Skills and Immigration Registration System (SIRS) score ranged from 76 for Entry Level and Semi-Skilled workers, to 114 for candidates in the Skilled Worker (EEBC) category.

-SIRS acts much like the Express Entry Comprehensive Ranking System (CRS) but is only used for British Columbia’s PNP.
+SIRS is similar to the Express Entry Comprehensive Ranking System (CRS) but is only used for British Columbia’s PNP.

 The province also held rounds of invitations for candidates working in the following occupations: